1982 BASEBALL ROOKIE CARDS

 Wade Boggs – Boston Red Sox (Topps #78): Boggs was an on-base machine throughout his career yet many lost rookie cards remain in circulation.
 Still, high-grade Boggs rookies are valuable at $1,000+ given his Hall of Fame career and batting title accomplishments.
 What made his rookie card even more sought after was Boggs’ notorious and well-documented obsession with chicken before games.

-Read also: I SELL OLD BASEBALL CARDS
+Read also: IS GRADING BASEBALL CARDS WORTH IT

 Don Mattingly – New York Yankees (Topps #307, Traded/Update set): Arguably the biggest “what if” from the 1982 rookie class was Mattingly.
 Injuries prevented a full Hall of Fame career but his rookie is still coveted given his MVP and leadership with the Yankees’ 1980s dynasty.
 Mattingly rookie cards are especially rare from the Traded/Update set compared to the main 1982 Topps issue.